 Jul 18, 2019 9:10 am MDTJay Evensen: Think Sweden is a good example for health care?
 Think again Because of an influx in immigrants and refugees, and an aging population, Sweden's system is facing a crisis.
 It isn’t keeping up with demand, as I learned first-hand, despite Swedes spending 11 percent of GDP on health care

 Jay Evensen is the senior editorial columnist for the Deseret News.
 He has been on the editorial board since 1994.
 Prior to that, he was a reporter for the Deseret News, the Las Vegas Review-Journal and United Press International in New York City, covering a wide range of subjects from crime to politics.
 His weekly column on politics and social issues has won numerous local, regional and national awards.
 Jay Evensen graduated from Brigham Young University in 1983 with a B.A.
 In journalism and a minor in Scandinavian Studies.
 He was a fellow of the Knight Center for Specialized Journalism at the University of Maryland in 1992.
 His work was recognized with an award by the John Templeton Foundation in 2006 for the editorial treatment of human virtue and its importance in the life of our society and country.
 His employer nominated him for a Pulitzer Prize in 2002 for a series of editorials on drunken driving.
 Jay is a member of the SDX Foundation Board, an arm of the Society of Professional Journalists.
 He served six years on the national governing board of SPJ.
 He also is a member of the National Conference of Editorial Writers.
 He lives in South Jordan, Utah, with his wife, Kirsti.
 They have five children and two grandchildren.

-Jul 15, 2019 9:00 am MDTJay Evensen: Why Biden should tweak his campaign slogan A lighthearted look at news of the day.
+Jul 15, 2019 9:00 am MDTJay Evensen: Hiring mobile phone coaches may not work as intended A lighthearted look at news of the day.